NREL/OPFLearn.jl/docs/src/quickstartguide.md

 If there are multiple processors available, the runtime to create samples can be reduced by using distributed processing.
 OPFLearn has addition functions for creating AC OPF datasets that utilize distributed processing, which can be read about in the [Distributed Processing](@ref distributed_processing) section.

+## Issues & Questions

+If you have any issues while using OPFLearn or think of any features that would be useful to you, please submit a new issue [here](https://github.com/NREL/OPFLearn.jl/issues).
+Any other questions or comments can be directed to [Trager Joswig-Jones](mailto:joswitra@uw.edu) and/or Ahmed S. Zamzam.